 I love few things more than a basket full of colorful Easter eggs.
-Easter is important to our family and one of our favorite times of year, but I often find myself annoyed with the over-commercialization of what I consider a religious holiday.
+Easter is important to our family and one of our favorite times of the year, but I often find myself annoyed with the over-commercialization of what I consider a religious holiday.
 I also get peeved when Easter gets turned into an excuse to let kids (and ourselves) over-indulge in treats filled with sugars, food dyes, and artificial ingredients.

-This year, I’m trying to make our celebration of Easter focused more on the actual reason for the holiday.
+This year, I’m trying to make our celebration of Easter more focused on the actual reason for the holiday.
 (Hint: It doesn’t have anything to do with a bunny that brings eggs!)

-Easter is a liturgical time of celebration, and one of the biggest feast days in the Church, so I’m glad to let the kids enjoy some treats.
-I’m opting though to keep some of our favorite traditions with healthy and natural twists.
+Easter is a liturgical time of celebration, and one of the biggest feast days in the church, so I’m glad to let the kids enjoy some treats.
+I’m opting, though, to keep some of our favorite traditions with healthy and natural twists.

 Let me explain why!

-“Natural” Easter Eggs and Easter Baskets … Too Extreme?
+“Natural” Easter Eggs and Easter Baskets… Too Extreme?

 This may sound extreme to some.
 Certainly, there is nothing wrong with an occasional indulgence in a food that is less than healthy.
 But I think most concerned parents would agree that kids these days are getting these indulgences a little too often.
-From the birthdays of every kid in their class at school, to Valentine’s Day, Halloween, Easter, etc., there are more than enough opportunities for kids to get the message that fun and celebration = unhealthy tasty sweet foods.
+From the birthdays of every kid in their class at school to Valentine’s Day, Halloween, Easter, etc., there are more than enough opportunities for kids to get the message that fun and celebration = unhealthy tasty sweet foods.

-(Perhaps that is just a pet peeve of mine though?!)
+(Perhaps that is just a pet peeve of mine, though?!)

-But let me get off my soap box … on to Easter eggs!
+But let me get off my soapbox… on to Easter eggs!

 How to Dye Easter Eggs Without Chemicals

-It turns out though that the harmless-looking color tablets that you drop into vinegar water to dye Easter eggs contain harmful chemicals that could have an especially bad effect on some kids.
+It turns out that the harmless-looking color tablets that you drop into vinegar water to dye Easter eggs contain harmful chemicals that could have an especially bad effect on some kids.
 True, we don’t eat the shells, but since eggshells are permeable and some kids are so sensitive to the effects of artificial food dyes, I thought it was worth exploring more natural options.

 Option 1: Store-bought Egg Dye

-To dye Easter eggs naturally the easy way, use a safe natural food coloring and mix according to the following ratios:
+To dye Easter eggs naturally the easy way, use a safe, natural food coloring and mix according to the following ratios: